KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-3.md

 - AWS Control Tower runs on top of AWS Organizations:
   - It automatically sets up AWS Organizations to organize accounts and implement SCPs (Service Control Policies)

-AWS Resource Access Manager (AWS RAM)
+##### AWS Resource Access Manager (AWS RAM)

 - Share AWS resources that you own with other AWS accounts
 - Share with any account or within your Organization
 - Avoid resource duplication!
 - Supported resources include Aurora, VPC Subnets, Transit Gateway, Route 53, EC2 Dedicated Hosts License Manager Configurations

-AWS Service Catalog
+##### AWS Service Catalog

 - Users that are new to AWS have too many options, and may create stacks that are not compliant / in line with the rest of the organization
-- Some users just want a quick self-ser vice por tal to launch a set of authorized products pre-defined by admins
+- Some users just want a quick self-service portal to launch a set of authorized products pre-defined by admins
 - Includes: virtual machines, databases, storage options, etc...
 - Enter AWS Service Catalog

-Pricing Models in AWS
+##### Pricing Models in AWS

 - AWS has 4 pricing models:
   - Pay as you go: pay for what you use, remain agile, responsive, meet scale demands
   - Save when you reserve: minimize risks, predictably manage budgets, comply with long-terms requirements
     - Reservations are available for EC2 Reserved Instances, DynamoDB Reserved Capacity, ElastiCache Reserved Nodes, RDS Reserved Instance, Redshift Reserved Nodes
   - Pay less by using more: volume-based discounts
   - Pay less as AWS grows

-Free services & free tier in AWS
+##### Free services & free tier in AWS

 - IAM
 - VPC